alfieqashwa/qozycue/note.md

     - Avoid to transfer table to the table where has any booking order if the rate is "MINUTE"
     - Avoid to transfer table to the table where has any booking order if the rate is "HOUR" and the time is overlap

-❌ Style the isBooking Order on Transactions Tab Orders
+✅ Style the Star Icon on Table Column for isBooking Order on Transactions Tab Orders & Tab Rentals

 ## Backlog (Future Plan)